Additional Resources in Tennessee

 Tennessee Department of Mental Health and Substance Abuse Services Programs (TDMHSAS):

 TDMHSAS’s vision is to assure that all Tennessee children and youth with emotional, behavioral or mental health needs, and their families, have access to appropriate, high quality, and culturally responsive mental health services and supports.
 TDMHSAS supports various education and training programs for children, youth and families of all ages.
-For information visit TDMHSAS's website or contact Kristy Leach at 615-253-4800.
+For information visit TDMHSAS's website or contact Heather Taylor at 615-253-4800.
 These programs include:

 - Erase the Stigma – Promotes understanding of mental health and wellness